-- 1.6.1.01 ASA urges the Department of Transportation (DOT), the U.S. Department of Agriculture (USDA), other agencies, and private industry to ensure an infrastructure allowing U.S. soybeans to be delivered to domestic and international markets in a timely and cost-effective manner. - 1.6.1.02 ASA supports directing federal infrastructure funding toward improving commercial transportation, including locks and dams and rural roads and bridges. - 1.6.1.03 ASA supports efforts by the Soy Transportation Coalition to address issues affecting the marketing and transport of oilseeds, grains, and their products. - 1.6.1.04 ASA supports an infrastructure funding framework that allows for public and private investment in the U.S. commercial transportation system to ensure U.S. soybeans and soybean products will be delivered to domestic and international markets in a timely and cost effective manner. - 1.6.1.05 ASA opposes any new labeling of soy oil that would restrict its current transportation status. - 1.6.1.06 ASA supports the transportation of petroleum through pipelines in order to alleviate transportation congestion that limits soybeans ability to be delivered to all markets.
-(2015)
+- A-134.
+ASA urges the Department of Transportation (DOT), the U.S. Department of Agriculture (USDA), other agencies, and private industry to ensure an infrastructure allowing U.S. soybeans to be delivered to domestic and international markets in a timely and cost-effective manner. - A-135.
+ASA supports directing federal infrastructure funding toward improving commercial transportation, including locks and dams and rural roads and bridges. - A-136.
+ASA supports efforts by the Soy Transportation Coalition to address issues affecting the marketing and transport of oilseeds, grains, and their products. - A-137.
+ASA supports an infrastructure funding framework that allows for public and private investment in the U.S. commercial transportation system to ensure U.S. soybeans and soybean products will be delivered to domestic and international markets in a timely and cost effective manner. - A-138.
+ASA opposes any new labeling of soy oil that would restrict its current transportation status. - A-139.
+ASA supports the transportation of petroleum through pipelines in order to alleviate transportation congestion that limits soybeans ability to be delivered to all markets.
+(2015) - A-140.
+ASA supports the extended hours of service and the exemption of the electronic logging device (ELD) when carrying live or perishable agricultural commodities and products beyond the 150-mile agricultural zone.
+(2018)